 The courses in the summer semester 2020 are taught using digital formats.
-Traditional face-to-face courses requiring physical presence of students and instructors (such as laboratory work, excursions) will be possible again in exceptional cases starting 1 June 2020.
+Traditional face-to-face courses requiring physical presence of students and instructors (such as laboratory work, excursions) is possible in exceptional cases since 1 June 2020.
 Instructors will find detailed information on the website of directorate II.

 Our working life has changed profoundly due to the corona crisis: Moving towards mobile work, while in parts having to take care of children at home as well, reducing face-to-face contacts to a minimum and so forth.
 All of this, no doubt, contributes to feeling overwhelmed and in urgent need of practical advice and assistance.